Every couple of weeks I open my college email and the first message I see has the subject line “Notification of Sexual Assault on Campus”.

 Sometimes, I wonder if the emails are doing more harm than good.
 An anonymous first-year sexual assault survivor told the school paper that she would have been more likely to report her assaults if she hadn’t been scared of people talking about the email.
 Many of my friends, of whom I estimate half have had some sort of nonconsensual sexual encounter, have expressed a similar sentiment.

 I also suspect that, despite how frightening they are to me, the emails create a false sense of security.
-They make it seem like the epidemic of sexual violence at American colleges is being addressed more thoroughly than it actually is.
+They make it seem like the epidemic of sexual violence and campus rape at American colleges is being addressed more thoroughly than it actually is.
 A friend of mine at another college was raped by a fellow student, went through the reporting process and was eventually the subject of a Title IX email.
 But the rapist still attends the college and will graduate on time this May.
 The emails are not the end of the story.

 Women have always found ways to keep themselves and other women safe.
 We cobble together our own safety measures to protect us when a system fails.
 I keep a Google Doc on my computer of people at my 5-school consortium who I suspect to be sexual predators.
 They’re men who I’ve heard rumors about, who my friends have sobbed to me about, who I’ve pried off of drunk women at parties who are mouthing “Help me!”
 There are many more names on my list than emails I’ve received.

-The worst thing about all this is that I suspect my school deals with sexual assault about as well as any private college in the U.S., if not better.
+The worst thing about all this is that I suspect my school deals with campus rape about as well as any private college in the U.S., if not better.
 None of this is a reflection on my college, which provides survivor resources that some similar colleges don’t.
 Rather, it’s a reflection on the state of rape culture in the U.S. today.
 I’m among the millions of young people paying up to tens of thousands of dollars per year in the hope that a college education will help ensure a brighter future.
 We never consider that the colleges aren’t even able to ensure our basic safety.
 In the end, their best attempts end up as little more than emails I delete without reading.

 I can’t blame the school for these triggering emails: They’re legally required to send them, or face repercussions from the federal government.
 Still, there has to be more they can do.
 I would feel much safer if we got follow-up emails notifying us how the perpetrators were punished (assuming they actually get punished, but that’s another matter).
 Those would reassure us that the administration is taking firm steps against sexual violence, and might even discourage potential predators.
 We need more proactive responses if we’re going to create a world where we no longer get Title IX emails—because no one is committing sex crimes.